 is being published in

 The Cleveland Art Book, a compendium of local notables compiled by Scott Kraynak.
-It's release in July of 2018 will co-incide with the citywide FRONT art triennial festival.
+It's release in July of 2018 will co-incide with the citywide FRONT art festival and the CAN Triennial.
 You can view the work at the book release party and exhibit to be held at E11even2 Gallery.
-More as the story develops.
+Opens July20th.
+Closes August 17th.